CLI parsing with CmdArgs.Explicit

 To handle multiple arguments, the mode’s arguments handler is

-is for required arguments, the Maybe (Arg a)
+The [Arg a] is for required arguments, the Maybe (Arg a) for optional arguments.

 every time.